dhocker/athomepowerlineserver/README.md

 Be sure to use sudo so that the copied/moved file will belong to root.
 Otherwise, you will have to “chown” the copied file to root ownership.
-If this a new install, AtHomePowerlineServer will create the database when needed.
+If this a new install, AHPS will create the database when needed.

 ## Files and Their Location